benders5e/benders5e/waterbender.md

 #### Ice Sword
 *Prerequisite: 4th level*
 *Cost: 1 chi (+2 chi)*
 You form water into a blade shape and freeze it.
 While you maintain concentration, this blade maintains its form and can be used as a weapon.
-It has the stats of a longsword, but deals an additional 1d4 cold damage on a hit.<!--maybe allow two shortswords as well-->
+It has the stats of a longsword, but deals an additional 1d4 cold damage on a hit.

+You can also use this ability to create two shorter blades of ice in each hand, each with the statistics of a shortsword with an additional 1d4 of cold damage.
+Attacking with both weapons is subject to the rules of two-weapon fighting.

-You spend 2 chi to make an attack with this weapon.
+You must spend 2 chi to make an attack with the weapon(s).

 #### Bubble
 *Cost: 1 chi*